 - Cochliasanthus caracalla

-The hard seed coat can make germination a bit spotty, nick and soak seeds in warm water for 24 hours.
-Ideal germination in 68-77F.
-Seeds germinate in 7-21 days.
+Growing Tips: Soak seeds in warm water overnight to aid germination.
 Sow indoors 6 to 8 weeks before last frost.
+Keep damp until germinated and increase humidity with a plastic dome.
 Sow seeds twice as deep as the seed is big.
 Set transplants out after frost.
 Plant in full sun/filtered shade.
 Snail vine thrives in late spring or cool-summer conditions.
 Deadhead regularly.
-Vines can reach over 10 feet long in a single summer, so be sure to grow up a trellis, arbor, arch or fence.
+Vines can reach over 10' long in a single summer, so be sure to grow up a trellis, arbor, arch, or fence.